 (13) Cross the bridge but stop midway to take in the view on either side.
 Looking east, you will see a steep rocky arete jutting out over the Gunner's Pool.
 Looking west, you will a very narrow and steep-sided gorge, it is always damp in this gorge and the steep rocky sides are lined with ferns.
 The burn finds its way in underground passages but after heavy rain, it can be quite impressive to see the torrent raging through the narrow cleft beneath the bridge.
-After the bridge turns right and follows the path it soon leads downhill (often muddy) passing the roots of an old tree via some steps and to a bridge over the burn.
-(If it is dry the adventurous among you could follow the burn on the right which leads with some boulder hopping and pebbly beaches into the steep narrow gorge, head back the way you came to the bridge)
+After the bridge turn right and follows the path it soon leads downhill (often muddy) passing the roots of an old tree via some steps and to a bridge over the burn.
+(If it is dry the adventurous among you could follow the burn on the right which leads with some boulder hopping and pebbly beaches into the steep narrow gorge, then turn around and head back the way you came to the bridge)

 D/A : mi 0 - alt.
 381ft - Castle Eden Inn

 5 : mi 1.35 - alt.
 322ft

 6 : mi 2.24 - alt.
 259ft - Path splits into three

 8 : mi 3.25 - alt.
 112ft - Entrance of the tunnel